-A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment or deductible for members eligible for this preventive screening.
+In and Out-of- Network There is no coinsurance, copayment or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:

-- lasting 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

-- not associated with surgery; and

-- not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: In and Out-of- Network Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: There is a 50% coinsurance per visit for Medicare- For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; covered acupuncture nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); services. not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.